MrMichael3/bodet-scorepad-parser/README.md

 The script runs as a TCP server, listening for incoming messages, processing them based on predefined formats, and storing relevant match data.
 It also ensures message validation using LRC (Longitudinal Redundancy Check).

+This script currently **only processes messages relating to floorball**.
+However, the script can serve as a template for other sports.
+An extension is possible at any time without great effort.

 ## Features

 - **TCP Server**: Listens for incoming scoreboard data.